d2l-ai/d2l-en/chapter_linear-networks/generalization.md

 driving the generalization error lower, and only care about the gap insofar as it becomes an obstacle to that end.
-Note that if the training error is $0$, then the generalization gap is precisely equal to the generalization error and we can make progress only by reducing the gap.
+Note that if the training error is zero, then the generalization gap is precisely equal to the generalization error and we can make progress only by reducing the gap.

 ### Polynomial Curve Fitting

-To illustrate some classical intuition about overfitting and model complexity, consider the following:
-Given training data consisting of a single feature $x$ and a corresponding real-valued label $y$, we try to find the polynomial of degree $d$
+To illustrate some classical intuition about overfitting and model complexity, consider the following: given training data consisting of a single feature $x$ and a corresponding real-valued label $y$, we try to find the polynomial of degree $d$

 $$\hat{y}= \sum_{i=0}^d x^i w_i$$

-to estimate the labels $y$.
+to estimate the label $y$.
 This is just a linear regression problem where our features are given by the powers of $x$, the model's weights are given by $w_i$,